hargoniX/master/thesis/thesis.typ

 of any length to fulfill the invariant.
 This issue leads us to the first insight: We must also enforce invariants of all other constructor arguments.

-The second issue concerns polymorphic types.
-This can be shown using a generalized version of `Vec`:
+The second issue concerns polymorphic types; it can be demonstrated using a generalized version of `Vec`:
 ```lean
 inductive Vec (α : Type) : Nat → Type where
   | nil : Vec α 0
   | cons (n : Nat) (x : α) (xs : Vec α n) : Vec α (n + 1)
 ```
-The corresponding invariant is:
+The corresponding invariant is
 ```lean
 inductive Vec' (α : Type) : Type where
   | nil : Vec' α